Are you looking for the best Bristol walks?

 There’s also a pleasant route through Staple Plain and up to Beacon Hill.

-This is one of the best walks in the Quantocks on a clear day – from the top, you’ll see some picturesque views that stretch all the way to Weston-Super-Mare and into Exmoor.
+This is one of the best walks in the Quantocks on a clear day – from the top, you’ll see some picturesque views that stretch all the way to Weston-super-Mare, one of the closest beaches to Bristol, and into Exmoor.

 There are many more walks in the Quantocks – check out their website for more information.